halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/rules/form_rules.md

     Default: None

 ##### **Rule Priority**
 It is a numeric field that specifies the priority of the rule in which the rule will be executed while evaluating the request.
-The lower value of priority means it will be executed first while executing the type of rule.
-The default value Is 0.
+The lower value of priority means it will be executed first while executing the type of rule default value Is 0.

     Accepted values: Integer